WEC-Sim/WEC-Sim/_sources/tutorials.txt

 Hydrodynamic Data Pre-Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The hydrodynamic data for each body must be supplied in ''bemio'' hydrodynamic data format generated using the `bemio <https://github.com/WEC-Sim/bemio>`_ code.
-More information on how to use ''bemio'' can be found here - http://wec-sim.github.io/bemio/.
+The hydrodynamic data for each body must be supplied in `bemio` hydrodynamic data format generated using the `bemio`_ code.
+More information on how to use `bemio` can be found here - http://wec-sim.github.io/bemio/.
 The hydrodynamic data for each body can be supplied in one single ''hdf5'' file, or several (ie. one per body).
 In this application case, a single file is provided.
 This file was created based on a WAIMT run of the RM3 geometry, using the WAMIT output file and the WAMIT reader from the  `bemio open source BEM parser <https://github.com/WEC-Sim/bemio/releases>`_ .
 The WAMIT ``*.out`` file and the python bemio script used to create the ''hdf5'' are included as well.
 All these files are located in the ''/hydroData'' directory of the RM3 application case.

 Modeling OSWEC in WEC-Sim
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~